Emergency Spotlight:

 All across the United States, Indigenous people go missing or are murdered at alarming rates that far exceed the national average.
 Historically, these cases have received little or no media attention.
 Many of these cases remain unsolved; many more go unreported.

-In some areas, Indigenous women face violence at rates up to 10 times greater than non-Indigenous women.
+In some areas, American Indian women face violence at rates up to 10 times greater than non-Indigenous women.
 In California, they experience murder rates 7 times higher than the national average.
 Human trafficking is also a major concern.
 Here in San Diego County, our proximity to the border creates even greater danger.

 Get Involved &